lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: 3Nov2022

-   This subroutine gathers data for the requested atom IDs and stores them in a one-dimensional array allocated by the user.
+   This subroutine gathers data for the requested atom IDs and stores them in a one-dimensional allocatable array.
 The data will be ordered by atom ID, but there is no requirement that the IDs be consecutive.
 If you wish to return a similar array for *all* the atoms, use :f:func:`gather_atoms` or :f:func:`gather_atoms_concat`.